SteliosPapamichail/DistributedAirlineReservationSystem/README.md

 reservations are stored in an **unbounded total queue with sentinel locks**.

 Lastly, in the bottom part of the image, we see `A` airline companies represented by threads, which are responsible for managing their assigned flights and communicating with the reservations management center that is seen at the bottom.
+The center is implemented using a
+**linked list with lazy synchronization**.
 The communication between the different parts of the system is described in the next section.

 ![image](https://github.com/SteliosPapamichail/DistributedAirlineReservationSystem/assets/58370258/77f80b63-65fc-410e-a956-59367e54aff0)